Reading: Psalm 33:16-22

 This final portion of Psalm 33 is all about hope.
 Life is all about hope.
 From the first breath we take until our last gasp, life is all about hope.
 Life has no meaning or purpose if we lose hope.

-Time and again throughout history the little guy has won.
+Repeatedly throughout history the little guy has won.
 David defeated Goliath.
 The Viet Cong ousted the US Army.
-The Afghan rebels outlasted the armies of the USSR.
+The Afghan rebels outlasted the armies of the USSR and the USA.
 Victory does not always go to the mighty.
-So the lament goes up, “How the mighty have fallen!
+So, the lament goes up, “How the mighty have fallen!
 The weapons of war have perished!”
 (2 Samuel 1:27).

 Where is your hope?
 Where have you put your trust?
 The psalmist reminds us to put our hope in the LORD.
 Leaders come and go; nations rise and fall.
 Human abilities wane.
 “The grass withers and the flowers fall, but the word of our God endures forever” (Isaiah 40:8).